Pedestrian Accident Lawyers in Indianapolis, IN

 Pursuing legal action against the motorist who struck you can help get you the financial resources you need to get back on your feet.
-If your accident took place in Indiana, Illinois, or Kentucky, an experienced pedestrian accident attorney from Gerling Law can help.
+If your accident took place in Indiana an experienced Indianapolis pedestrian accident attorney from Gerling Law can help.

 Why Do Pedestrian Accidents Occur?

 Although you can suffer an injury accident in virtually any manner, wrongful actions by motor vehicle drivers are some of the most common causes of pedestrian accidents.
 Some of the most common reasons why motorists hit pedestrians include the following:

 - Drunk driving,

 - Failure to stop,